 Description Specifies a combined frequency and IR intensity range within which all modes will be selected.
-First 2 numbers are the frequency range, last 2 numbers are the IR intensity range.
+First 2 numbers are the frequency range in cm-1, last 2 numbers are the IR intensity range in km/mol.

 Description Specifies a frequency range within which all modes will be selected.
 2 numbers: an upper and a lower bound.
 Calculating all modes higher than some frequency can be achieved by making the upper bound very large.